-Before you can use your panels, you have to create them.
-There are three steps to creating a panel with My Panel:
+Before you can use your networks, you have to create them.
+There are three steps to creating a network with Custom Network:

-- Create the panel and add a logo.
+- Create the network and add a logo.

 - Create a profile form for people to enter their information.

-Let’s look first at the profile form itself, then how to build a profile form, and finally, how to create a test with the panels you create in My Panel.
+Let’s look first at the profile form itself, then how to build a profile form, and finally, how to create a test with the networks you create in Custom Network.